MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/concepts/model-region-support.md

 To use these models, you can use Azure AI Foundry portal to make a deployment, and then reference it in your agent.

 1. Go to the [Azure AI Foundry portal](https://ai.azure.com/) and select **Model catalog** in the left navigation menu, and scroll down to **Meta-Llama-3-70B-Instruct**.
-You can also find and use one of the models listed above.
+You can also find and use one of the models listed previously.

 1. Select **Deploy**.